-A Personal Graduation Plan will be completed for each high school student.
+A Personal Graduation Plan will be completed for each high school student, as described on page 68.

 State law generally prohibits a student from graduating solely under the foundation graduation program without an endorsement.
 However, after the student's sophomore year, the student and student's parent may request that the student graduate without an endorsement.
 The district will advise the student and the student's parent of the specific benefits of graduating with an endorsement.
 The student and the student's parent must then submit written permission to the school counselor for the student to graduate without an endorsement.